vmware-tanzu/velero/site/docs/master/about.md

 The default name of a restore is `<BACKUP NAME>-<TIMESTAMP>`, where `<TIMESTAMP>` is formatted as *YYYYMMDDhhmmss*.
 You can also specify a custom name.
 A restored object also includes a label with key `velero.io/restore-name` and value `<RESTORE NAME>`.

-You can also configure backup storage locations in read-only mode, which disables backup creation and deletion for the storage location during disaster recovery.
+By default, backup storage locations are created in read-write mode.
+However, during a restore, you can configure a backup storage location to be in read-only mode, which disables backup creation and deletion for the storage location.
+This is useful to ensure that no backups are inadvertently created or deleted during a restore scenario.

 ## Backup workflow